IshayBalash/.net-course-final-project/README.md

 ## Client side
 * The clinet side is a Single-Page Application wirrten in Angular 5 using TyprScript language .
 * The app allows the user to view and modify data in the DB according to his level of authorization.
 * All the http request functions are located in five services.
-Each component activates it own relavent functions.
+Each component activates it's own relavent functions.

 ***